rri/oxoxo-journal/README.md

 ---

 <p align="center">
-    an activity journal for <a href="https://github.com/rri/oxoxo" title="oxo">oxo</a> development
+    a journal tracking the development of <a href="https://github.com/rri/oxoxo" title="oxo">oxo</a>
 </p>

 ---

-This repository contains the source code and content of my activity journal for the development of [oxo](https://github.com/rri/oxoxo).
+This repository contains the source code and content of a journal tracking the development of [oxo](https://github.com/rri/oxoxo).
 Content created or updated in this repository gets published automatically to my [activity journal](https://oxo-lang.org).